njwfish/stat236/README.md

 This guide provides resources and approaches for working with Language Models (LLMs) and Natural Language Processing (NLP), from basic concepts to advanced fine-tuning techniques.

+If you have any questions or need help with your project feel free to make a Git issue or contact me!

 ## 📚 Core Learning Resources

 1. **Foundations of NLP**: [Speech and Language Processing](https://web.stanford.edu/~jurafsky/slpdraft/) by Jurafsky & Martin